 Survivorship and Supportive Care (Cancer Survival Rate in India)

-Survivorship and supportive care are essential components of cancer treatment as it plays a major role in improving the cancer recovery rate in India.
+Survivorship and supportive care are essential components of cancer treatment as they play a major role in improving the cancer recovery rate in India.
 After completing active treatment, individuals enter the survivorship phase, which requires ongoing support.
 Survivorship programs provide resources for managing physical and emotional challenges, addressing long-term side effects, and promoting overall well-being.

 Supportive care encompasses various services, including palliative care, pain management, psychological support, and rehabilitation.
 These services aim to improve quality of life, alleviate symptoms, and help individuals adjust to life after cancer besides increasing the success rate of cancer treatment in India.
 Comprehensive survivorship and supportive care programs are crucial in ensuring holistic care for cancer survivors.